Single Tooth Dental Implants – Parsippany, NJ

 In comparison, dental implants are made up of a single implant-retained crown that attaches to a titanium implant post via an abutment.
 An abutment is a tiny connector that stabilizes the crown after placement.
 Since the post is strong enough to hold the crown, we do not need to remove any existing tooth enamel to have it placed.
 Furthermore, only dental implants integrate with existing bone tissue, as dental bridges exclusively rest on top of the gums.
 This additional integration step ensures longevity, natural function, and the best-looking tooth possible.

 When compared to dental bridges and dentures, dental implants offer a long list of benefits that you won’t find with any other form of tooth replacement.
 For example, implants take the necessary steps to preserve existing tooth enamel, a perk that not even basic dental crowns can accomplish.
 Additionally, dental implants actively stimulate bone and gum tissue in order to maintain your jawbone’s natural shape and size.
-This means that chewing your favorite foods, no matter how tough they may be, feels as natural as your original tooth.
+This means that chewing your favorite foods, no matter how tough they may be, feels as natural as doing it with your original tooth.

 Finally, dental implants are proven to stand the test of time.
 On average, they last between 25 years and a lifetime, which cannot be said for more traditional forms of tooth replacement.
 Longevity means not only reliability, but lower costs on maintenance and follow-up treatments, which is more common with dental bridges and dentures.